dsavransky/SSWYieldModelingTutorial/README.md

 ### Method 2: Local Installation

 If you wish to run this tutorial without an internet connection, you must install the associated materials locally on your own machine.
+The setup notebook (linked above in the Google Colab section) will do this for you, or you can do it manually, as described below.

 We recommend using a dedicated virtual python environment.
 The instructions below assume that you have python (version 3.10 or higher recommended) and pip installed and working on your machine.
 For help with that, start here: https://wiki.python.org/moin/BeginnersGuide/.
 We'll assume that python and pip are runnable as `python` and `pip`, respectively, but they might be called `python3` and `pip3` (or something else) on your particular system.
 These instructions are based on working in a terminal (macOS/Linux) or command prompt/PowerShell (Windows).

 1. Download or clone this repository to your computer (https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
 2. Create a python virtual environment (we'll call ours `YieldModelingTutorial` but you can replace this with any name you like).
 In a terminal/command prompt/powershell/etc, navigate to a directory where you want to create the virtual environment and run: